 If possible the badger should be taken to a vet.

 © All Rights Reserved.
-Designed/Created By : Cornwall Badger Rescue - Cornwall Badger Rescue is affiliated to The Badger Trust UK Registered Charity No: 1111440
+Designed/Created By : Cornwall Badger Rescue - Cornwall Badger Rescue is a member of The Badger Trust UK Registered Charity No: 1111440